kolide/fleet/tools/pkgrepos/README.md

 # Steps

 1. Download the Google Storage bucket locally.

 ```
 gsutil cp -r gs://dl.kolide.co/ /Users/$user/kolide_packages/
 ```

 2. Import keys to GPG keyring.
-Run this command by mounting the ~/.gnupg folder into the `kolide/fpm` docker container.
+Run this command by mounting the `~/.gnupg` folder into the `kolide/fpm` docker container.
 The gnupg version on your mac is probably different and the keyring format is not compatible with the one in the container.
+The permissions on .gnupg should be 700 and the files in the .gnupg directory need to be 600.

 Note: You only need to do this step once.

 Start container

 ```
 	docker run --rm -it \
         -v /Users/$(whoami)/.gnupg:/root/.gnupg" \